Population Interference in Panel Experiments: Panel experiments with population interference and no carryover effects

-as $n \rightarrow \infty$, where $\sigma_{n, t}^2 = \text{Var}(\sqrt{n}\hat{\tau}^{k, k^{'}}_{t})$. \end{theorem} This first theorem states a central limit theorem for the regime where $T$ is fixed and $n \rightarrow \infty$, making it relevant for applications where $N$ is much larger than $T$.
-Notice that, like Theorem~\ref{thm: tec_clt_pure_spat_inter}, it requires $d_n = o(n^{1/4})$.
-Intuitively, this is because this asymptotic regime is closest to that of the previous section: any finite number of time periods $T$ is negligible compared with infinitely many observations $n$.
+as $n \rightarrow \infty$, where $\sigma_{n, t}^2 = \text{Var}(\sqrt{n}\hat{\tau}^{k, k^{'}}_{t})$. \end{theorem} This first theorem states a central limit theorem for the regime where $T$ is fixed and $n \rightarrow \infty$, making it relevant for applications where $n$ is much larger than $T$.
+The assumption that $d_n = o(n^{1/4})$ quantifies the dependence among observations due to interference.
+If we compare this result to the analogous CLT in the non-temporal experimental setup with interference, Theorem~\ref{thm: tec_clt_pure_spat_inter} in Appendix~\ref{sec: cross-sec}, we have the same requirement, namely $d_n = o(n^{1/4})$.
+Intuitively, this is because this asymptotic regime is closest to the standard setting with no temporal dimension—--any finite number of time periods $T$ is negligible compared with infinitely many observations $n$.